adrianghub/fitness-engine/functions/docs/challenge-refresh.md

 ## Process Flow

 1. **Challenge Processing & Penalties**
-   - System identifies incomplete challenges (status: "not-started" or "in-progress") from the previous day
+   - System identifies incomplete challenges (status: "not-started", "in-progress", or "uncompleted") from the previous day
    - Points penalty is calculated based on the total points of incomplete challenges
-   - All challenges (completed and incomplete) are removed from the database
+   - All challenges (completed and incomplete) are removed from the database regardless of retry count
    - User's points are reduced by the penalty amount if applicable

 2. **Challenge History Tracking**